Every Sunday at 2pm

 Sundays, 2pm-5pm, on courts 1, 2, 3 & 4.
 Drop In.
 Members Only.

 Fridays 6-8pm on courts 1, 2, 3 & 4.
-(Only during the summer months: April – October) Online booking required, one week advanced booking.
-Members Only: book here
+(Only during the summer months: April – August) Not currently operating Online booking required, one week advanced booking.
+Members Only.

 These sessions are not for beginners.
 Players must, at least, be able to comfortably serve and rally.

 Club sessions are fun, social tennis gatherings, an opportunity to enjoy tennis doubles competition with fellow St Ann’s Tennis members.
 Here are some frequently asked questions about club sessions.

 Updates: news about Club Sessions (eg. forthcoming sessions, weather cancellations etc) will be published on the St Ann’s Club Members WhatsApp group.

 Club sessions are for registered St Ann’s Tennis club members – so full adult, or student or junior members.
 If you’re not a club member and interested in joining in, please let us know in advance by emailing email@example.com and we’ll add you to the list for a free introductory session.
 If you are interested in joining St Ann’s Tennis, please click here.
 Annual membership at St Ann’s Tennis offers unbeatable value enabling you to play on all eight courts free of charge, with seven-day priority booking.